-But don’t go all the way to the edges so we can use that to seal it closed with.
+But don’t go all the way to the edges so we can use that to seal it closed.

 Roll it up like a cinnamon roll.

-Now this is where I thought I’d have trouble.
+Now, this is where I thought I’d have trouble.
 I figured all of those diced apples would poke a hole in this for sure but I was amazed at how sturdy this was!
 I had imagined it to be something like crescent roll dough (the kind you use in a can) but this is a lot sturdier than that.